dirtslayer/rms/_posts/2017-10-18-fundscrip-fundraiser.md

 date: 2017-10-18T19:47:59-06:00
 ---

 We are selling pre-paid shopping cards.
-A commision is donated to Redwater Minor Soccer, while the donor gets 100% of the value of the cost of the gift card.
+A commision is donated to Redwater Minor Soccer, while the donor gets 100% of the cost of the gift card towards a purchase.

 The invitation code is required at the support a group login.
 The Redwater Minor Soccer invitation code is **NP42PP**